 z <- x * y

-, just enter the name on the
+To print the contents of z, just enter the name on the

-command line, or enter print(z)
+command line, or enter print(z).

 The calculator will also give a TRUE or FALSE response to a logical operation.
 Try one or more variations of the following examples on the command line to see the outcome.